Kauai Beach Guide

 Polihale Beach

-This long, beautiful beach, with a view of the NaPali cliffs, is a must see Kauai Beach.
+This long, beautiful beach, with a view of the NaPali cliffs, is a must see Kauai beach.
 This is the final beach of the Napali Coast, and it’s guarded by the world’s tallest sea cliffs.
 Driving the road to the beach can be exciting and treacherous.
-You should try to rent an SUV if visiting Polihale Beach is on your list.
-Keep in mind that a military base occupies over seven miles of the beach, making only 10 miles of sand open to the public.
+Try to rent an SUV if visiting Polihale Beach is on your list.
+Keep in mind that a military base occupies over seven miles of the beach, making only 10 miles of sand accessible to the public.
 However, the view of NaPali’s cliffs makes it worth the drive to get there.
-Due to strong currents, this is not a beach for swimming, and no lifeguards are on duty.
+Due to strong currents, this is not an ideal beach for swimming, and no lifeguards are on duty.
 However, you can enjoy the tranquility of the wide open space while picnicking or camping.
 This is also an excellent place for a long romantic walk or an epic technicolor Kauai sunset.

 Stay Nearby!
 Explore Kauai hotels on TripAdvisor